MacrosystemsEDDIE/module6_R/assignment/module6_assignment.md

 $$\beta_0 \sim {\mathrm Norm}(\mu, \sigma)$$

-**Question 8**

-Generate parameter distributions based on parameters estimates for linear model.
+Now, we will generate parameter distributions based on parameter estimates for the multiple linear regression model.

 **HINT** Examine the `coeffs` and `params.se` objects we created when we fit the multiple regression model above.
 Think about what information